top of page

 This makes this idea a golden opportunity for lawmakers, governments, intelligence agencies and online businesses to stand side by side with consumers and citizens and bridge the gap in this age of distrust.
 They can show what they are truly worth to us through lawmaking, restoring the way government should actually work.

-The alternative is that in this age of distrust very disruptive and invasive new tech will be forced to emerge by hackers, further widening the gap instead of closing it and failing to restore that much needed faith in one another.
-It is high time to extend the protections of original content of artists to the protections of original content of citizens and consumers.
-In other words: copy copyright law on privacy law.
+The alternative is that in this age of distrust, all of this very disruptive and invasive new tech will be forced to emerge through the exploits of 'good' Robin Hood style hackers, further widening the trust gaps instead of closing them, and failing to restore that much needed faith in one another during these times of deep crisis.

 We are all artists